 Building an effective vertical ad strategy

 Because the audience for the product is narrowly defined, marketers are able to prepare highly targeted vertical advertising and promotional campaigns dedicated to their unique audience.
-Although the reach of the advertising might be limited, it is exact and effective, so every connection is crucial.
+Although the reach of the advertising might be limited, it is exact and precise, so every connection is crucial.

 The general advice is to advertise via online and offline industry-specific channels.
-For example, a business specialized in food should focus on advertising through a food-specific vertical ad network and publications, take part in trade events and workshops about food and include specific keywords into their content.
+For example, a business specialized in food should focus on advertising through a food-specific vertical ad network and publications, take part in trade events and workshops about food, and include specific keywords into their content.
 DSP is another convenient tool for vertical advertising, as it allows targeting by chosen business verticals.
 Performing a vertical ad strategy often requires vast knowledge so choosing an expert is usually a key.

 Example of successful vertical advertising